Ernyoke/certified-aws-advanced-networking-specialty/01-fundamentals/starter-pack.md

 - Layer 1 specifications define the transmission and reception of raw bit streams between devices and shared physical mediums
 - It defines things like voltage levels, timing, rates, distances, modulation and connectors
 - A higher level device can understand the specifications imposed by lower layers (example: a layer 3 device can understand the specifications of layers 1, 2 and 3)
-- Hub: anything received on one port is retransmitted on every other port (including errors and collisions)
+- **Hub**: anything received on one port is retransmitted on every other port (including errors and collisions)
 - At layer 1 there are no individual device addresses, all data is processed by all devices
 - 2 devices might transmit at once, a collision might occur
 - Layer 1 has no media access control